Why Dark Web Monitoring is Smart for Your Small Business

 What is Dark Web Monitoring?

-Can you monitor the Dark Web’s stolen data markets yourself for data tied to your firm?
-Our cybersecurity experts do not recommend doing it yourself.
-The hacker communities know how to detect amateur detectives, and how to make them pay an even higher price for poking around.
+Can you monitor the dark web’s stolen data markets yourself for data tied to your firm?
+I do not recommend doing it yourself.
+The hacker communities know how to detect amateur detectives – and how to make them pay an even higher price for poking around.

-ID Agent can do an initial Dark Web search for data from your company (e.g., compromised company email addresses and passwords), and then update you whenever new comprises are detected.
+ID Agent can do an initial dark web search for data from your company, such as compromised company email addresses and passwords, and then update you whenever new comprises are detected.

 Can you get Your Company’s Data off the Dark Web?

-Chances are, if you find your company’s data in one place on the Dark Web, it’s been shared and stored on multiple servers.
-Dark Web monitoring tools can’t remove your data from the Dark Web – they can only tell you it’s there.
+Chances are, if you find your company’s data in one place on the dark web, it’s been shared and stored on multiple servers.
+Unfortunately, monitoring tools can’t remove your data from the dark web; however, they can tell you it’s there.

-Still, Dark Web monitoring for your business is a useful tool.
-Based on the type and location of your data that’s found on the Dark Web, you can get valuable clues about how it got there.
+Based on the type and location of your data that’s found on the dark web, you can get valuable clues about how it got there.
 That can be a strong wake-up call about how to prevent further breaches.

 3 Ways to Keep Your Data off the Dark Web